EmperorDan/Networking/Network types and standards.md

 **Terminal services server**
-Generally in information technology, a terminal server is a hardware device or server that provides terminals (PCs, printers, and other devices) with a common connection point to a local or wide area network.
+A terminal server is a hardware device or server that provides terminals (PCs, printers, and other devices) with a common connection point to a local or wide area network.
 The terminals connect to the terminal server from their RS-232C or RS-423 serial port.

 # Network types